bkleynhans/Landsat-Buoy-Calibration/README.md

 - Menu driven operation
 - No more issues related to path variables, this is now calculated automatically
+- The original software could not run without a X-Window enabled terminal.
+This service has now been integrated and will run regardles of X-Window availability.
+It can also be enabled or disabled during runtime by the user if the service is available.
 - Batch processing which was originally implemented but problematic has been improved and errors resolved.
-- Problems relating to landsat scenes prior to 2017 as described in notes have been resolved (any landsat 8 ID should work)
+- Problems relating to landsat scenes prior to 2017 as described in notes have been resolved (any landsat 8 ID should work).
+Landsat 8 data are only available from 2014.
-- Output input and output has been changed to the following format
+- Input and output directories have been implemented as follows:

-## Batch Input
+#### Batch Input
   input/batches

-## Output
+#### Output
-  output/single/  - contains a comma delimited text output file when running individual scenes output/processed_images/  - contains all processed images for single and batch runs output/batches/  - contains all information relating to batch runs output/batches/data/  - contains a comma delimed text output file containing the data for all scenes in the batch file output/batches/graphs/  - contains all graphs (one per batch) dsplaying the variance with error between landsat and buoy data
+  output/single/  - a comma delimited text output file when running individual scenes output/processed_images/  - all processed images for single and batch runs output/batches/  - all information relating to batch runs output/batches/data/  - a comma delimed text output file per batch containing the data for all scenes in the batch file output/batches/graphs/  - all graphs (one per batch) dsplaying the variance with error between landsat and buoy data

 ### Installing
 See INSTALL.txt